RaykHoefemann/borg-server/README.md

 # borg-server

 **ATTENTION: Currently not working!!!**
-Podman container for a BorgBackup server based on Debian, with Fedora CoreOS as the host.
+Podman container for a backup server based on BorgBackup.

 ## Features